-Before the arrival of Europeans, there were several important whare wānanga (schools of learning) in Waikato, including one at Whatawhata, and another at Kuranui, south-east of Matamata.
+Before the arrival of Europeans, there were several important whare wānanga (schools of learning) in Waikato, including one at Whatawhata and another at Kuranui, south-east of Matamata.

 Public schools were set up by the Auckland Education Board in the bigger towns from 1877.
-However, apart from failed attempts to establish district high schools at Hamilton and Cambridge in the 1880s, there were no public secondary schools in Waikato until Hamilton High School began in 1911.
+However, apart from failed attempts to establish district high schools at Hamilton and Cambridge in the 1880s, there were no public secondary schools in Waikato until Hamilton High School opened in 1911.

 Hopes that the Ruakura farm school would become a major training centre were dashed when Massey Agricultural College opened in Palmerston North in 1926.
-However, the Hamilton Technical College, a combined secondary, night and trade-training school, flourished from 1924.
+However, Hamilton Technical College, a combined secondary, night and trade-training school, flourished from 1924.

 Research into mānuka honey has been a sweet success story for the University of Waikato’s chemistry department.
 In 2009 researchers discovered how the honey’s antibacterial ingredient, methylglyoxal or MGO, develops.
-They have patented a test to predict whether a batch of mānuka honey will develop antibacterial properties, which will be available to industry through the university’s commercial arm, Waikato Link.
+They have patented a test to predict whether a batch of mānuka honey will develop antibacterial properties, available to industry through the university’s commercial arm, Waikato Link.

 The Waikato-Tainui Endowed College at Hopuhopu opened in 2000, focusing on administration programmes and research on Waikato-Tainui history.